mairon-lima/Cell-segmentation/README.md

 # Training instructions:
 You should have a GPU on your computer to train a model.
 If you have a GPU on your computer, make sure that you install drivers correctly.
 This requires attention.
 We found the following youtube video by Dr. Jeff Heaton very useful for instructions about installing Tensorflow Keras with a GPU for Windows operating systems: https://www.youtube.com/watch?v=-Q6SM_usn84  He also has installation instruction videos for other OS, so check to see his channel.
 Install Python 3.6, Tensorflow, Keras, numpy, skimage, and jupyter notebook to your computer.
 You can also train your own model on Google Colab but there are some time restrictions.
-Create training and validation folders.
 Open train_valid_unet5L_cell_30may21_v001.ipynb with jupyter notebook.
-Make sure to change the folder names if needed.
+You can see the results of our training experiment when we trained five-layer Unet with a loss function of log cosh Dice.
+You can see the training experiments of U-VGG19 in train_valid_uVGG19_afmh_cell_27oct21_v014.ipynb.
+If you want to train a model yourself, open train_valid_unet5L_afmh.ipynb with jupyter notebook and run the codes.
 Lower the batch size if you get memory errors.
-Execute the codes.

 For more information, please refer to our manuscript or contact us by sending an e-mail to corresponding author (tiryakiv@siirt.edu.tr).